Market validation

 We earn only on commercial outcomes.
 If the evidence does not support entry, we will say so

-Shaeps is paid on commercial outcomes, not on engagements.
+Shaeps is paid on commercial success, not on engagements.
 A no-go decision costs us the same as a go decision.
 We have no financial incentive to produce a positive recommendation when the evidence does not support it.
 A fee-based advisory engagement, by contrast, is paid to deliver a report.
-We are paid only if entry succeeds.
-The two engagement models will produce different recommendations on the same evidence.
-That changes how validation is run.
+The two engagement models will produce different recommendations on the same evidence

 How the no-cure-no-pay model works